ramesh3214/eventfronend/README.md

-# React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:
-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh.
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh.
+# OSM Events - Frontend

+This project is the frontend for **OSM Events**, a dynamic event management application that allows users to browse, register, and manage events.
+The frontend is built using React with Vite, styled with Tailwind CSS, and enhanced with Framer Motion for smooth animations and responsive design.

 ## Overview

-**OSM Events** is a dynamic event management application that allows users to browse, register, and manage events.
-The application supports real-time event updates using Socket.IO and provides a modern, responsive UI built with React and Tailwind CSS.
-The backend is powered by Node.js, Express, and MongoDB.
+**OSM Events - Frontend** offers a modern and responsive UI that interacts with the backend via API calls and Socket.IO for real-time updates.
+It provides users with an engaging experience to explore events and register seamlessly.

 ## Table of Contents